mattcaron/misc_notes/install.cameras.ubuntu.24.04.md

         1. **Maximum Image Buffer Size (frames)**: 100
         1. **Pre Event Image Count**: 5
         1. **Alarm Frame Count**: 5
-    1. **Misc**:
-        1. Default Method For Viewing Events: MJPEG
-            * MP4 doesn't work as well on mobile.

 Note: You can use the substream as a trigger for the main recording, thus saving processing.
 See: